AutoResearch/autora/docs/examples/closed-loop-bandit-task/setup.md

 We will use this package to automatically configure our project folder structure.

-Then we install some python dependencies:
+- Then we install some python dependencies:
 ```shell
 pip install -r requirements.txt
 ```

-We  will also use firebase-tools:
+- We will also install firebase-tools:
 ```shell
 npm install -g firebase-tools
 ```